 - Possible pesticide use in adjacent crops

 - Location of honey bee colonies.
-Registering colonies with your state agriculture department or pesticide regulation department can provide the location of apiaries to pesticide applicators.
+Registering colonies with your state agriculture department or pesticide regulation department may help to improve communication between pesticide applicators and beekeepers.

 What pesticide applicators, growers and beekeepers can do to protect bees

 Use all pesticides in a manner consistent with label directions.
 Labels may include specific restrictions that protect bees.

 Do not apply insecticides having a long residual hazard to bees to blooming crops, including interplantings and blooming weeds in orchard cover crops.
 Do not allow insecticides to drift onto adjacent blooming crops or weeds.